xrdocs/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 - Minimum , maximum and average delay values are also shown.
 - The Jitter (IFDV) is not supoorted as stated earlier.
 - There was no error packets.
+- All statistic related to EIR is shown as 0 because this is a color blind test

 ## Conclusion:
 In this article, we have captured the Y.1564 concepts and steps to implement a Y.1564 service activation test on NCS 500 and 5500 routers.
 In next articles we will focus on utilizing the Y.1564 functionalities like color aware generation to validate different service requirement.